Human rights in Tuvalu: Global warming

 As it is a low lying island, it has been predicted that Tuvalu will be the first nation to be wiped out due to global warming.
 The impact of global warming is curtailing some of the human rights of Tuvalu’s citizens including the right to life and the right to health.
 If Tuvalu is able to establish these human rights violations, it may be able to seek injunctive relief to prevent States from continuing to contribute to global warming through the UN Office of the High Commissioner for Human Rights (OHCHR).
 Those seeking to leave the island due to global warming do not fit the legal definition of a ‘refugee’, as set out in the United Nations Convention Relating to the Status of Refugees.
 Thus as current international law stands, Tuvaluans seeking to escape the effects of global warming are not privy to the extensive legal protections offered to those who do fulfill the definition of refugee.

-The Special Rapporteur on the human right to safe drinking water and sanitation visited Tuvalu in July 2012.

 In 2014 attention was drawn to an appealed to the New Zealand Immigration and Protection Tribunal against the deportation of a Tuvaluan family on the basis that they were “climate change refugees”, who would suffer hardship resulting from the environmental degradation of Tuvalu.
 However the subsequent grant of residence permits to the family was made on grounds unrelated to the refugee claim.
 The family was successful in their appeal because, under the relevant immigration legislation, there were “exceptional circumstances of a humanitarian nature” that justified the grant of resident permits as the family was integrated into New Zealand society with a sizeable extended family which had effectively relocated to New Zealand.
 Indeed, in 2013 a claim of a Kiribati man of being a “climate change refugee” under the Convention relating to the Status of Refugees (1951) was determined by the New Zealand High Court to be untenable.
 Permanent migration to Australia and New Zealand, such as for family reunification, requires compliance with the immigration legislation of those countries.

-Te Kakeega III - National Strategy for Sustainable Development-2016-2020 (TK III) sets out the development agenda of the Government of Tuvalu.
-TK III includes new strategic areas, in addition to the eight identified in TK II.
-The additional strategic areas are climate change; environment; migration and urbanization; and oceans and seas.